 Pros of hiring from within

 One pro of hiring an existing team member is that you already know them and what they do.
-You have a history with them that indicates how adept they are at change or if they have untapped skills your team can benefit from.
-Assigning an existing team member to your training program can make the transition much smoother.
+To start, you have a history with them that indicates how adept they are at change or if they have untapped skills your team can benefit from.
+Thus, assigning an existing team member to your training program can make the transition much smoother.

 Cost-saving might also be a factor in your decision.
 Hiring from within reduces hard hiring costs, such as interview time, office space, or even relocation fees.

-Promoting a staff member into a new training position has inherent disadvantages.
+Promoting a staff member into a remote training program has inherent disadvantages.
 If multiple employees are vying for one job, it could create animosity among the whole team.
 This could leak into management, especially if there are individuals that are resistant to strategic change.
 Unfortunately, this is common in organizations considering the transition to online learning programs.

 A bigger problem with hiring for computer-based training is that you probably don’t know what you don’t know.
-How do you develop talent if you’re not sure what to do?
+For instance, how do you develop talent if you’re not sure what to do?
 Similarly, not all organizations are structurally set up to develop internal talent.
-These issues combined lead to time, which you might not have to dedicate to transforming your in-person trainers into online pros.
+These issues will mean you need to spend time training existing trainers.
+But you might not have enough time to dedicate to transforming your in-person trainers into online pros.

 Another potential con of choosing an internal hire is that the group dynamics can shift — and not always in a good way.
 Some people are simply nervous about online training.
 To succeed in this transition, effective communication is vital for facilitators and learners alike.